 Course Topics Description Engineered Structures Investigation of structures such as bridges, dams, chairs and buildings.
 Engineered Mechanisms Exploration of the function of levers, gears and pulleys.
+Jewellery Making Exploring niche markets and developing metalwork skills Clock Design Designing for a target market, utilising high tech manufacturing processes.
+For example, laser cutter, CNC router and 3D printing.

 The study of Engineering and Design provides students with a broad knowledge of basic engineering principles whilst they are immersed in practical design experiences.
-The course develops skills in the use of materials, tools and techniques as well as skills in drawing.
+The course develops skills in the use of materials, tools, and techniques as well as skills in drawing.